1946-2023 The Legend Continues

 In 2006, the Hula Bowl was returned back to its historic home on the beautiful island of Oahu.
 The game remained on Oahu until the 2008 game.

 There has been overwhelming support to bring the game to Florida at the UCF Bounce House in 2022.
-The community has extended a gracious and warm welcome as the organizers have been planning the games return on January 15, 2022.
+The community has extended a gracious and warm welcome as the organizers have been planning the games return again in January 2023.

 Following this strongly supported return, the game will be featured in January each year in Florida.
 This year, the game will include NCAA college football players from all divisions, along with international players from Japan, Canada, Australia, and the UK.
 In addition, the game will always include Polynesian players with historic ties to the Islands.

-We are truly pleased to be returning this classic gem to Hawaii.
-We hope that you will join us on our well anticipated return to Oahu!
+We are truly pleased to be having our 77th annual Hula Bowl in January!
+We hope that you will join us this year for our 2023 Hula Bowl in Florida!